andreioprisor/furniture_scraper/README.md

 ## Project Description

-The classification model leverages pretrained BERT-base and adds one fuly connected classification layer on top of it with 2 labels(true and false).It is fine tuned on my data which I scraped from different related or non related sources(eg. furniture blogs or ikea website etc).
+The classification model leverages pretrained BERT-base and adds one fully connected classification layer on top of it with 2 labels(true and false).It is fine tuned on my data which I scraped from different related or nonrelated sources(eg. furniture blogs or Ikea website etc).
 The scraper leverages selenium and BeautifulSoup library.

 ## Considerations
-1. The websites to crawl are in english
+1. The websites to crawl are in English .
-2. Product names are allways isolated within commonhtml tags.
+2. Product names are always isolated within commonhtml tags.
-3. Due to the fact that the products are isolated, a classification model is preffered instead of a NER model.
+3. Due to the fact that the products are isolated, a classification model is preferred instead of a NER model.
 4. The products extracted should be case insensitive

 ## Model
 Due to the fact that some websites may present products in lower case, I went for bert-base uncased for robustness.

 Initially, I explored various recommendations for utilizing Named Entity Recognition (NER) from every possible angle.
-My first attempt involved creating an NER model designed to label product entities within a given page source.For training purposes, I utilized pages randomly crawled from different ecommerce websites, inserting furniture products texts within them.
+My first attempt involved creating an NER model designed to label product entities within a given page source.For training purposes, I utilized pages randomly crawled from different eCommerce websites, inserting furniture products texts within them.
 However, this approach performed poorly due to the fact that the ratio of Outside entities to B and I entities was highly unbalances: 10:1 or even higher.

-For the latter method, I experimented with applying a NER model to every text node extracted from the page source.To train it, I inserted products into random HTML text tags from different ecommercee websites and businesses, labeling them with the IOB tagging scheme.
+For the latter method, I experimented with applying a NER model to every text node extracted from the page source.To train it, I inserted products into random HTML text tags from different eCommerce websites and businesses, labeling them with the IOB tagging scheme.
 This approach yielded improved results, but led me to conclude that, given we only have two possible entities (product and non-product), it is significantly more effective and efficient to employ a binary classification model and apply it to every text node in the page source.

 I've opted for a classification model approach primarily for its speed and its ability to leverage the HTML structure of a website for more accurate data extraction.
 By training the model to recognize patterns associated with furniture-related content from the html tags, we can efficiently filter out irrelevant data and focus on the extraction of valuable product information.